O-class battlecruiser: Battlecruisers

 By 1940, project drawings for the three battlecruisers were complete.
 They were reviewed by both Hitler and Raeder, both of whom approved.
-However, outside "initial procurement of materials and the issuance of some procurement orders", the ships' keels were never laid.
+However, outside "initial procurement of materials and the issuance of some procurement orders", the ships' keels were never laid down.
 In large part, this was due to severe material shortages, especially of high-grade steel, since there were more pressing needs for these materials for the war effort.
-In addition, the dockyard personnel necessary for the ships' construction were by now occupied with more pressing work, primarily on new U-boats.
+In addition, the dockyard personnel necessary for the ships' construction were by now occupied with more important work, primarily on new U-boats.

 Specifications

 General characteristics

 The final design, which was completed by 1940, called for a ship that was 248.2 m long at the waterline and 256 m long overall.
 The planned ships had a beam of 30 m and a designed draft of 8.02 m.
 The ships' designed displacement was 31650 t, but displaced 28900 LT standard and 35400 LT at full displacement.
 The ships were to be of welded steel construction, with twenty watertight compartments and a double bottom that extended for 78% of the length of the hull.
 The ships were to have had a crew of 65 officers and 1,900 men.

 They were intended to carry a number of boats aboard, including two picket boats, two barges, two launches, two pinnaces, two yawls, and two dinghies.
 The ships were also to be equipped with a double catapult mounted between the two funnels, and four Arado Ar 196 seaplanes for maritime reconnaissance.
 The aircraft were stored in a main hangar just aft of the forward funnel, along with two smaller hangars, one on each side of the rear funnel.